MichaelWitt/Staur-Database/README.md

 # Staur-Database
 Staur Database is the best employee database in the galaxy!
+Display information about your Staur Team, Employees, you name it.
+Thanks for stopping in!

 ## Project Details